The Right Therapist Fit Matters

 Ela Jones, ACMHC

-I believe therapy should be a collaborative space—one that helps you understand your emotional patterns, reconnect with yourself, and build the tools you need to feel more grounded.
+I believe therapy should feel collaborative, grounded, and human.
+A space where you can make sense of your emotional patterns, reconnect with yourself, and build the tools you need to feel more steady and self-assured.

-I work with individuals navigating stress, anxiety, depression, emotional dysregulation, and relationship challenges.
-Whether you’re feeling constantly on edge, stuck in reactive cycles, or overwhelmed by the weight of everyday life, we’ll work together to uncover what’s underneath and create a path forward that feels clear and empowering.
+I work with individuals navigating life transitions, midlife anxiety, depression, and emotional overwhelm.
+If you’re feeling stuck in reactive cycles, constantly on edge, or like the weight of daily life is just too much, we’ll work together to understand what’s beneath the surface—and chart a path forward that feels clear and empowering.

-My approach is supportive, down-to-earth, and tailored to your unique needs.
-I draw from a range of evidence-based modalities and incorporate mind-body practices, creativity, and values-based strategies to help you strengthen emotional resilience and deepen your connection to what matters most.
-I also honor and affirm neurodivergent experiences in our work together.
+My approach is supportive and flexible, drawing from evidence-based practices and tailored to your unique needs.
+I often incorporate mind-body tools, creative exploration, and values-based strategies to help you strengthen resilience and feel more connected to what matters most.

 Cora Reedy, ACMHC